Applying to the Graduate Programs in History

 Frequently Asked Questions

 Q: What is the deadline for application to the graduate program?

 Deadlines depend on the degree program (see below).
 Please note the earlier deadline for admission if you are also applying for an assistantship (see further below).

-Applications for the Masters of Science degree programs are accepted anytime.
+Applications for the Masters of Science degree programs are accepted anytime, although the graduate admissions committee needs about two months to make a decision and approve it.
 MS applications are evaluated as soon as all materials are received for consideration of enrollment the next semester.

 Applications for the Master of Arts degree programs are due on June 1 for fall admission and on November 1 for admission to the spring term.
 The History Department does not admit M.A. students for the summer semester.
 We HIGHLY encourage applicants for the full-time M.A. to apply to start in the fall semester because of the required sequence of classes.
 Full-time M.A. students who start the program in a spring term will see their graduation significantly delayed because they will not be able to complete the required HIS 710/711 sequence until the second year of their program.
 Students wishing to study for the M.A. part-time can start the program in either semester.

 Applications for the Ph.D. degree programs are due on February 1 for fall admission.
 The History Department only admits Ph.D. students into the fall term.

 Q: What is the deadline for consideration for a teaching assistantship?

 You must inform the Director of Graduate Studies in writing of your desire to be considered for an assistantship no later than February 1 for the following academic year.
 Your application for admission must also be complete by February 1.
 In addition to informing the DGS of your interest in an assistantship, you should be sure to check the box on the graduate application that indicates such an interest.

 Q: What is the minimum GRE score required for admission?